 Meeting and Event Accessibility – Americans with Disabilities (ADA) Accessibility

-If you require special accommodations to participate in any Brevard Family Partnership meeting, event, or activity, please call Debbie Davidson-Cook, Chief Compliance and Utilization Officer at (321) 752-4650 ext.
-3064 at least seven days prior to the date of the activity.
+If you require special accommodations to participate in any Brevard Family Partnership meeting, event, or activity, please call Christopher Goncalo, Contract & Compliance Manager at (321) 752-4650 ext.
+3060 at least seven days prior to the date of the activity.

 The following are procedures and minimum requirements for ensuring accessibility of meetings, conferences, and seminars to persons with sensory, speech or mobility impairments or Limited English Proficiency.